 As a result of that sighting, she stayed up almost the whole night, afraid the rodent would crawl on her.

-The Airbnb host: “I’ve never had rats before.”
+The vacation rental host: “I’ve never had rats before.”

-The next day – Christmas Day – the couple was up early heading to visit family.
-Gabby says she didn’t text the owner that day because she thought maybe her sighting was a fluke.
+The next day – Christmas Day – the couple was up early, heading to visit family.
+Gabby says she didn’t text the Airbnb host that day because she thought maybe her rodent sighting was a fluke.

 “I didn’t want to bother the host until I saw the mouse or rat again,” Gabby says.
 “I thought maybe I was imagining things.”

 That night, though, there was no mistake — there were mice at this vacation rental.

 Just after the lights went out again, the couple heard the familiar pitter-patter of tiny feet.
 Not only that, Gabby says when she looked under some of the furniture, she saw what looked like mouse droppings.